Why You Should Ride A Bicycle

 Above and beyond the effects of exercise in general, cycling offers specific benefits.
 If there are safe bike routes, riding to work can be more enjoyable than a congested car trip and may even get you there faster.
 Compared to other forms of exercise, a bike also offers the chance to go further and carry more.
 On a bicycle, you can opt for a touring weekend or a bikepacking trip.
 Electric bikes add even more options, if your fitness needs some work.
 And especially if you ride off-road, a bicycle can take you to green spaces that will lift your mood.

 Your Suburb Can Be Better Too

 Building and maintaining roads is a major public cost.
 In Australia, annual spending on roads is around $15 billion.
 Spending is driven both by vehicle damage to existing roads and by demand for new roads as more cars come into use.
 If you ride a bicycle, you both avoid road damage and reduce the demand for more roads.
-Road project costs are high, typically $5 million per lane kilometer.
+Road project costs are high, in the range of $3.0-6.5 million per lane kilometer.
 Cutting this spending frees up funds for other worthwhile goals, like making better green spaces in your suburb.